melezhik/sparrow/papers/CI/README.md

 Which means our application is running.

-# Building up test harness
+# building up test harness

 As we need to ensure that app is running correctly after get deployed we need some integration testing for it.
 With sparrow it is as simple as writting a few lines of code: